2021 NBA playoffs: (2) Phoenix Suns vs. (4) Los Angeles Clippers

-The Clippers shot 0–12 in the fourth quarter on shots that could have tied the game or taken the lead.
+The Clippers shot 0 of 12 in the fourth quarter on shots that could have tied the game or taken the lead.
 That is the most such attempts without a make in the fourth quarter of a game over the last 25 postseasons.
-During the last 8 seconds of the game when the Clippers trailed 1 point, there was a controversial call where Nicolas Batum of the Clippers deflected the ball off the finger tips of Cameron Payne of the Suns, but the ball was given to the Suns.
+During the last 8 seconds of the game when the Clippers trailed by 1 point, there was a controversial call where Nicolas Batum of the Clippers deflected the ball off the finger tips of Cameron Payne of the Suns, but the ball was given to the Suns.
 There was no review of the play despite a heavy plea from the Clippers.

-Chris Paul's 41 points matches his career high with that of his performance as a member of the Houston Rockets in Game 5 against the Utah Jazz in 2018, both of which were series clinchers.
-Paul once played for the Clippers from 2011 to 2017.
-Patrick Beverley shoved Paul during the timeout this led to an ejection, an flagrant foul, a technical foul and suspended by the league president, former All-Star player and former head coach Kiki VanDeWeghe and current league commissioner Adam Silver for the first game of the 2021–22 season and turned out to be the last game of Beverley's career with the Clippers team before being traded away twice to the Memphis Grizzlies and the Minnesota Timberwolves, Beverley's suspension became the first player to be suspended for first game of the following season since Andrew Bynum in the 2011 NBA playoffs for shoving and elbowing J. J. Barea during the Los Angeles Lakers eventual four–game sweep by the eventual NBA champions, the Dallas Mavericks.
+Chris Paul's 41 points matched his career high with that of his performance as a member of the Houston Rockets in Game 5 against the Utah Jazz in 2018, both of which were series clinchers.
+Paul previously played for the Clippers from 2011 to 2017.
+Patrick Beverley shoved Paul during a timeout, which led to an ejection, a flagrant foul, a technical foul and being suspended by the league president, former All-Star player and former head coach Kiki VanDeWeghe and current league commissioner Adam Silver for the first game of the 2021–22 season.
+This turned out to be the last game of Beverley's career with the Clippers before being traded away twice to the Memphis Grizzlies and the Minnesota Timberwolves.
+Beverley became the first player to be suspended for first game of the following season since Andrew Bynum in the 2011 NBA playoffs, for shoving and elbowing J. J. Barea during the Los Angeles Lakers' eventual four–game sweep by the eventual NBA champions, the Dallas Mavericks.

 This was the second playoff meeting between these two teams, with the Suns winning the previous meeting.